weidi0629/general_coding/utility(please modify version when update).md

 M = collections.defaultdict(list) #value is list
 M[a].append(b) # append value to list with key is a

+M = collections.defaultdict(dict) #value is another dict

+operation on M is operation on its key, eg. iteratools.permutations(M) is permuation on its keys

 -get the value from dict:
 m.get(c,d) # m is a dict, d is the default value if c is not found in m